-During 2017, the Audit Committee was comprised of three members and held six meetings.
-All of the members of this committee attended five Audit Committee meetings during 2017 and two members attended the other Audit Committee meeting during 2017.
+During 2018, the Audit Committee was comprised of three members and heldsix meetings.
+All of the members of this committee attended the Audit Committee meetings during 2018.

-The Audit Committee's report on our financial statements for the fiscal year endedDecember 31, 2017 is presented below under the heading "Audit Committee Report."
+The Audit Committee's report on our financial statements for the fiscal year endedDecember 31, 2018 is presented below under the heading "Audit Committee Report."